 Learn More:

-If you too would like guidance on how to cook delicious meals, you may be interested in our book Recipes & Remedies From The People’s Pharmacy.
-It is currently on sale, and offers recipes from many of the nutrition researchers we have interviewed over the years.
+If you would like guidance on cooking delicious meals, check out Recipes & Remedies From The People’s Pharmacy.
+It offers recipes from many of the nutrition researchers we have interviewed over the years.